Powered by Flyland Powered by Flyland

 Meth Addiction

-The scientific name, Methamphetamine, is a stimulant.
-Used in tiny doses, some doctors prescribe it as part of A.D.H.D treatment.
-It was causing the patients to become more able to focus and finish tasks.
+The scientific name Methamphetamine is a stimulant.
+Used in tiny doses, some doctors prescribe it as part of A.D.H.D. treatment.
+Prescription use of amphetamines causes patients to become more able to focus and finish tasks.
 However, on the street, addicts take this drug primarily because when ingested, it makes you want to go faster; it creates feelings of euphoria and increased energy.
-Generally, Meth comes in three different forms, the most common one being a white powder that tastes bitter and has no smell.
+Generally, meth comes in three different forms, the most common one being a white powder that tastes bitter and has no smell.
 Another common form is the almost transparent crystallized form.
 It can also be found in a pill form made from compressed powder.

 Meth can be consumed in various ways, from snorting to smoking to insertion to injection.
 Depending on each of these different ways of consumption, when the drug reaches the brain varies.
 From swallowing (which is likely to feel the intense rush 2-3 hours after consumption) to snorting, smoking, injecting, or insertion, the user will feel the thrill of this drug within 2-10 minutes.

-Some common side effects of Meth are: the user would appear jittery or restless and unable to sit still.
+Some common side effects of meth are: the user would appear jittery or restless and unable to sit still.
 The user might be talking fast or talking a lot.
-The person using would feel the rush of the euphoric feelings, and their energy level will increase.
+The person using it would feel a rush of euphoric feelings, and their energy level would increase.
 Some reports say the addict might even feel invincible while on the drug.
-You might hear of people addicted to Meth having “meth-mouth” from smoking it where they get sores on their mouth or inside their mouth and broken teeth.
-A tall-tail sign of addiction to this drug would be sores or “pick spots” generally on their face and arms, sometimes covering their entire bodies.
+You might hear of people addicted to meth having “meth-mouth” from smoking it, where they get sores on or inside their mouths and broken, rotted teeth.
+A telltale sign of addiction to this drug would be sores or “pick spots” generally on their face and arms, sometimes covering their entire bodies.
 Another common side effect of meth addiction is that the addict will lose the healthy color in their face, appearing gray or dull in color.
-In addition, there would be rapid weight loss due to an almost non-existent appetite.
+In addition, rapid weight loss would occur due to an almost non-existent appetite.
 Also, it’s common for the addict to become very dehydrated, with no desire to care for themself.

-Another thing that typically happens when someone is addicted to Meth is they tend to stay up for days at a time, which leads to extreme paranoia.
-In more severe cases, the user can even hallucinate and see or hear things that aren’t really there.
+Another thing that typically happens when someone is addicted to meth is they tend to stay up for days at a time, which leads to extreme paranoia.
+In more severe cases, the user can even hallucinate and see or hear things that aren’t there.
 The user will then say and do things that don’t make much sense.
 Messing with their sense of reality also creates confusion, anxiety, and mania in extreme cases.
-Common street names include: crank, ice or ice-cream, speed, go or go-fast, tina, no-doze, or crystal.
+Common street names include crank, ice or ice cream, speed, go or go-fast, Tina, no-doze, or crystal.

 Opioids Addiction